 - American Society of Clinical Oncology

 Honors & Awards:

 - Cancer Clinical Investigator Team Leadership Award, NIH

 - Mentored Research Scholar Award, American Cancer Society

-- Early stage clinical trials for acute leukemia
+- Early phase clinical trials for hematological malignancies

 - Papaioannou D, Nicolet D, Volinia S, Mrózek K, Yan P, Bundschuh R, Carroll AJ, Kohlschmidt J, Blum W, Powell BL, Uy GL, Kolitz JE, Wang ES, Eisfeld AK, Orwick SJ, Lucas DM, Caligiuri MA, Stone RM, Byrd JC, Garzon R, Bloomfield CD.
 Prognostic and biologic significance of long non-coding RNA profiling in younger adults with cytogenetically normal acute myeloid leukemia.
 Haematologica.
 2017 May 4.

 - Vachhani P, Shin S, Baron J, Thompson JE, Wetzler M, Griffiths EA, Ontiveros EP, Spangenthal EJ, Wang ES.
 Dexrazoxane for cardioprotection in older adults with acute myeloid leukemia.
 Leuk Res Rep. 2017 Apr 14;7:36-39.